SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/01-Associative-Arrays.md

 Associative arrays in JavaScript are objects in which, the indexes are replaced by user defined keys.

-They do not have a **length** property like normal array and cannot be iterated using normal for loop.
+They do not have a **length** property like normal array and cannot be iterated using normal for-loop.

 Arrays are indexed by **string keys**.